 **And sit down for chit-chat.

 Before the day ends, we have dusk meditation.
-Here, our group climbed Baba’s Rock for
+Here, our group climbed Baba’s Rock for a view of the sunset and a beautiful yoga experience.

 **Often, my friends ask if yogis levitate.
 No, we don't but because the mind is taught to think of the right things, one feels very light yet stable.
 Nothing esoteric really.